 - Recently I have realised that they play an important part in development as they are able to dictate requirements for projects.

-- Health and productivity, go in step, and should be a prime consideration in office design.
+- Health impacts productivity and should be a prime consideration in office design.
+Ergonomics and office stress. →

 - Architects can hardly be expected to be experts on ‘ergonomics’ (preferred the more scientific term ‘biomechanics’).